-Partition Memorial Project
+Partition Anti-Memorial Art Project FAQ

 The Partition of India, 1947

-The Partition of colonial India in 1947 that dislocated close to 20 million Hindus, Muslims, and Sikhs, and resulted in the formation of India and Pakistan.
+The Partition of colonial India in 1947 dislocated close to 20 million Hindus, Muslims, and Sikhs, and resulted in the formation of India and Pakistan.
 The Partition was particularly violent and brutal.
 The communal riots that ensued between Hindus and Muslims in the wake of the Partition, left over 2 million dead.
 But that’s not all.

 Over 300,000 women were abducted and raped during the partition riots, on both sides of the newly created border.

 In 1947, when India was partitioned, Pakistan was created as East and West Pakistan.
 The two wings of Pakistan were separated by over 2000 kilometers.
 To make maters worse, the two regions were culturally very distinct from each other.
 The governance of both regions from East Pakistan created a lot of infrastructural as well as cultural conflicts between East and West Pakistan.

 Some four decades later, the people from East Pakistan started demanding sovereign status.
 This resulted in basically, a second Partition, this time of Pakistan, resulting in the creation of Bangladesh.
 This resulted in a very bloody war in 1971 called the Bangladesh War of Liberation.
 This military conflict was marked by extreme brutality.